 Love almond desserts?
 Our Almond Bars are a sweet cookie bar as well as a reader favorite!
 Perfect for sharing and freezing.
 Or give our wedding cake cupcakes a try soon, with their sweet almond flavor and raspberry filling!

-What is Almond Kringle?
+What is an Almond Kringle?

 If you’re unfamiliar with a kringle, you’re probably not from the midwest!
 My grandma would serve these often in my childhood.
 While we lived in Illinois, Wisconsin is where these are most famous.